Docs/Features

 For example when you integrated Application Health Monitoring you can let Oh Dear keep an eye on Horizon (Laravel Redis queue manager).
 The moment Horizon goes down, Oh Dear can detect this and can notify you.

-When deploying it’s very likely you will be restarting Horizon at some point in the script.
-When restarting Horizon it will first shutdown and then start again.
-This action is near instant however, Oh Dear very often can still detect this small window of downtime of Horizon and results in a notification being sent.
+When deploying, you'll likely restart Horizon at some point in your script.
+When restarting, Horizon first shuts down and then starts again.
+This happens almost instantly, but Oh Dear can still detect this small window of downtime, resulting in an unwanted notification.

 You can initiate a maintenance window via the API, the SDK or with the Oh Dear CLI package.
 Depending on the framework you have several options to implement the maintenance windows feature.